AlbertL7/The-PoorMans-Cyber-Threat-Feed/README.md

 - I provided my security rss feed that I use via the ".ompl" file.
 Use this file by importing it into feedly, unfortunately this file does not contain the AI contntent.

-NOTE: When dealing with the AI filters a lot of the time if you word list matchin is 100 to 200 plus you will get booted off the site when creating the filter.
-For example for China Threat APTs and all of their aliases there are 300+ names that are plugged itno the AI string matchng. while trying to implement this AI filter I kept getting to many request error.
+NOTE: When dealing with the AI filters a lot of the time if your AI word string match is 100 to 200 plus strings, you will get booted off the site when creating the filter.
+For example when creating the Chinese Threat intel feed, China has a lot of APTs and aliases for thier APTs, a little over 300+ names / strings will be entered into the AI stirng matching filter. while trying to implement this AI filter I kept getting a "to many requests error".
 Just keep trying it will eventually work!

 # Malware Hunter